-How do I get tickets and how much are they?There are no tickets.
-This is a free event for everyone and it's a unique family activity.
+There are no tickets.
+This is a free admission event for everyone and it's a unique family activity.

-What else should I know about Luke Days?The 2013 Luke Days "Storm on the Horizon" open house will feature several exciting acts and dozens of static displays.
+The 2014 Luke Days "Lightning in the Desert" open house will feature several exciting acts and dozens of static displays.
 The headlining act, the U.S. Air Force Thunderbirds, will be performing both Saturday and Sunday.
 There will be an F-16 close air support demonstration and a Marine Corps AV-8 Harrier demonstration, among others.

 Although more than 100,000 people attend each day of Luke Days, there's plenty of room for everyone.
 Chairs are permitted this year.
 If you have young children, bring a stroller or wagon for them.
 You can bring bottled water.
 Leave the pets at home.
 No coolers or backpacks are allowed.

 Bring your binoculars, and bring the camera.
 Dress in layers -- it can be cold in the morning even if it warms up later in the afternoon.
 For most of the shows, you'll be looking up, so there's little reason to try to get a position in front.
-Be prepared with ear prtoection, since it can get loud.
+Be prepared with ear protection, since it can get loud.
 I recommend buying a package of those foam, disposable ear plugs from any pharmacy.
 That should be enough for the whole family.
 With all that looking up at the sky, don't forget the sunscreen!

 What if I have more questions?For more information, visit Luke Days online.

 All dates, times, prices and offerings are subject to change without notice.